 Labial hypertrophy treatment

 It is important to bear in mind that the aesthetics of the labia minora is highly subjective.
-What is seen as normal in one woman may be viewed as unsightly in another.
-There are no specific diagnostic tests that can be performed to confirm labial hypertrophy.
+What is normal in one woman may be considered unsightly in another.
+No specific diagnostic tests can be performed to confirm labial hypertrophy.
 There is no official system of measurement to confirm the degree of hypertrophied labia.
-Every woman is different, and there will always be a degree of asymmetry which can be considered a variant of normal if this is barely noticeable.
+Every woman is different, and there will always be a degree of asymmetry that can be considered a normal variant if this is barely noticeable.

 Labial hypertrophy is not detrimental to overall health and well-being.
 However, many women will wish to have treatment to alleviate functional symptoms of pain and irritation or for cosmetic improvement.
-The diagnosis of labial hypertrophy is made after a physical examination by an expert gynaecologist.
-Dr Dimitriadi treats many women each year suffering from labial hypertrophy with surgery to alter the size and shape of the labia.
+Labial hypertrophy is diagnosed after a physical examination by an expert gynaecologist.
+Our surgeons treat many women each year suffering from labial hypertrophy with surgery to alter the size and shape of the labia.

 Labiaplasty, which is also known as labia reduction, is suitable for women who consider their labia minora to be too big or uneven.
 A labia minora that is too large can cause discomfort during certain activities or while wearing certain clothing.
 There is a range of causes for a large labia minora.
 This includes hormonal changes, childbirth, ageing or simply the shape when you were born.